metropolregion-rhein-neckar/tivigi/README.md

 - `<DataMap name="map" />` creates an OpenLayers Map instance and stores is as a child property of the component instance's `local` property with the property name specified by the `name` attribute.

-- Child properties of `local` can be accessed in template code though `local.<property name>`, just like *any* member variable or method of the component can be accessed in template code by their JavaScript expression.
+- Child properties of `local` can be accessed in template code through `local.<property name>`, just like *any* member variable or method of the component can be accessed in template code by their JavaScript expression.

 The "container variable" `local` only exists to prevent accidential overwriting of predefined component member variables with user-defined ones.
 It is not a native feature of Vue.js, but was introduced by us as a convenience feature to support the high degree of declarative programming in Tivigi.